Greek ethnos states: internal mechanics, external relations (project completed)

 Please click here for the program.
 The Call for Papers and Conference Description are copied below.

-Latest news (April 2017): The manuscript has been accepted by Steiner Verlag for publication in its HABES series.
+Latest news (April 2019): The volume has been published by Steiner-Verlag in its HABES series, which concludes the project.

 The ethnic turn has led to a paradigm shift in Classics and Ancient History.
 In Greek history, it toppled the traditional view that the various ethnos states of the Classical and Hellenistic periods (the Boiotians, Achaians, Malians, and others) drew on a late-Mycenaean pedigree of tribal togetherness.
 Instead, it appears that their leagues were built on essentially changing, flexible, and relatively late constructions of regional identities that took shape most often only in the Archaic period.